decke/chkcpe/README.md

 # chkcpe

-The [FreeBSD Portstree](https://cgit.freebsd.org/ports) is a collection of build recipes and metadata for more than 46k 3rd party projects and the source for binary packages on FreeBSD, DragonflyBSD and derivatives.
+The [FreeBSD Portstree](https://cgit.freebsd.org/ports) is a collection of build recipes and metadata for more than 30.000 3rd party projects and the source for binary packages on FreeBSD, DragonflyBSD and derivatives.

-This is an attempt to populate all ports with CPE data.
+This is an attempt to populate as many ports as possible with CPE data.
 The lists are automatically updated once a day.
 If you are a FreeBSD Ports committer or Ports maintainer this is a chance for you to help!

 ### More information:
 * [https://wiki.freebsd.org/Ports/CPE](https://wiki.freebsd.org/Ports/CPE)